SQream/sqream_docs/reference/sql/sql_functions/window_functions/index.rst

 Window functions
 ********************

-Window functions are funcitons applied over a subset (known as a window frame) of the rows returned by a :ref:`select` query.
+Window functions are functions applied over a subset (known as a window) of the rows returned by a :ref:`select` query.

 Syntax
 ========